The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Conclusions

 We outline directions for future work.
 The simplified, efficient optimisation problem, sketched out in \S\ref{subsec: properties of surface equations}, remains to be numerically implemented.
 This would allow for the production of a database of QP flux surfaces from which trends could be analysed.
-Other work \citep{haque2026} demonstrates that a high level of QP is possible, with some verification of the attractive physical benefits that come with QP, such as improved fast ion confinement.
-Further investigation is needed to verify some other attractive features of QP, such as turbulence suppression from poloidal shearing flows.
+For instance, one could study whether high mirror ratios are intrinsic to QP, which could represent a possible unfortunate trade-off to designing a practical QP stellarator.
+It also remains to show whether exact QP flux surfaces are even possible, as no analytic solution has been presented in this paper.
+The surface equations provide a route to analytically investigating this question.
+That said, even if exact QP flux surfaces are impossible, the surface equations could still be of use in designing approximate QP surfaces, or QI surfaces with local regions of low geodesic curvature.
+The numerical solutions in this paper were primarily used for verifying the surface equations: other work \citep{haque2026} investigates numerically achieving as precise QP as possible and seeks to verify some of the associated physical benefits in these configurations, such as improved fast ion confinement.
+Further investigation is needed to verify some other attractive features of QP, such as the possible turbulence suppression from poloidal shearing flows.
 Finally, one could use the surface equations in designing a magnetic mirror that is MHD stable and has good radial, collisionless particle confinement.
+This would be particularly helpful for designs where the paraxial approximation (i.e. near-axis for magnetic mirrors; \citealt{Newcomb_1981}) is no longer applicable.
+However, it is cautioned that the considerations of this paper do not apply when there is current normal to the flux surfaces, which is possible in equilibria which possess significant pressure anisotropy.